Oral Health Care and Prevention

 Proper brushing is essential for cleaning teeth and gums effectively.
 Use a toothbrush with soft, nylon, round-ended bristles that will not scratch and irritate teeth or damage gums.

-Gently brush the outer tooth surfaces of 2-3 teeth using a vibrating back & forth rolling motion.
-Move brush to the next group of 2-3 teeth and repeat.
+Gently brush the outer tooth surfaces of 2-3 teeth using a vibrating back-and-forth rolling motion.
+Move the brush to the next group of 2-3 teeth and repeat.

 Maintain a 45-degree angle with bristles contacting the tooth surface and gumline.
 Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.